University of Washington station: Services

-The station is served by the 1 Line, which runs between Northgate, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
-University of Washington station is the third southbound station from Northgate and fifteenth northbound station from Angle Lake, the line's northern and southern termini, respectively.
-It is situated between U District and Capitol Hill stations, connecting to the latter and downtown via the University Link tunnel.
-1 Line trains serve University of Washington station twenty hours a day on weekdays and Saturdays, from 5:00 a.m. to 1:00 a.m.; and eighteen hours on Sundays, from 6:00 a.m. to midnight.
-During regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, 1 Line trains arrive at University of Washington station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately forty-four minutes from SeaTac/Airport station, six minutes from Westlake station in Downtown Seattle, and seven minutes from Northgate station.
-In 2019, an average of 10,697 passengers boarded Link trains at University of Washington stations on weekdays; the station is the second busiest on the line, after Westlake.
+The station is served by the 1 Line, which runs between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+University of Washington station is the seventh southbound station from Lynnwood City Center and fifteenth northbound station from Angle Lake, the line's northern and southern termini, respectively.
+It is situated between U District and Capitol Hill stations, connecting to the latter and Downtown Seattle via the University Link tunnel.
+The 1 Line operates for twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at University of Washington station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 25 minutes from Lynnwood City Center station, 6 minutes from Westlake station in Downtown Seattle, and 44 minutes from SeaTac/Airport station.
+In 2023, an average of 5,390 passengers boarded Link trains at University of Washington stations on weekdays.

 University of Washington station is also a major bus station, with seven bus stops around the Montlake Triangle and nearby streets serving bus routes primarily from Northeast Seattle and the Eastside.
-King County Metro operates eleven routes that stop at the station, traveling to the University District, Ballard, Roosevelt, Northgate, Green Lake, Lake City, Sand Point, Kenmore, Kirkland, Bellevue, and Issaquah.
+King County Metro operates twelve routes that stop at the station and travel to the University District, Ballard, Roosevelt, Northgate, Green Lake, Lake City, Sand Point, Kenmore, Kirkland, Bellevue, and Issaquah.
 Three Sound Transit Express routes connect the station with Bellevue, Issaquah, Kirkland, and Tacoma.
 Until 2021, six Community Transit commuter routes connected the station to areas in Snohomish County.
 The bus–rail transfer at University of Washington station has been criticized for its long walking distance and difficulty crossing Montlake Boulevard.